March 20, 2022SAFETY AND INSPECTIONS

 Finally, choose safety checklist software that utilizes cloud storage.
-This scalable feature allows companies to add as many users, checklists, and work orders they need over time.
-Besides its reliability, the best perk of cloud-based apps is its affordability.
+This scalable feature allows companies to add as many users, checklists, and work orders as they need over time.
+Besides their reliability, the best perk of cloud-based apps is their affordability.
 You will save significant money by sharing servers “in the cloud” as opposed to maintaining servers or local codebases on site.

 Other features worth considering when comparing audit checklist options include signature capture, data analysis, asset management capabilities, and punch list reports for trial-and-error situations.

-Good safety checklist apps ensure workers are protected, assets are maintained, and audit trails are recorded.
+Good safety checklist apps ensure workers are protected, workers maintain assets, and the CMMS records audit trails.
 If you are interested in exploring example sanitation checklists, check out this blog post.
 They will also minimize the likelihood of costly errors, improve productivity, and boost morale.
 As previously mentioned, the most important question to ask oneself when evaluating options is: Was this app designed for mobile-first?
 As you may have already guessed, MaintainX checks off every box on the list.
 All you need is a smartphone to get started.